-Laken Manyara is a lovely scenic park on the road from Arusha to the Ngorongoro Crater.
-The lake itself takes up much of the park leaving a strip of land running down its shores where game concentrates.
+Lake Manyara is a lovely scenic park on the road from Arusha to the Ngorongoro Crater, famous for its tree climbing lions, great birdlife, good elephants and baboons.
+The lake itself takes up much of the park, leaving a strip of land running along its shores where game concentrates.

-Lake Manyara: When to go
+Lake Manyara - When to go